erikaris/til/webscraping.md

     - `set_config(add_headers(`User-Agent` = "Hey, it's me, Timo!
 Reach me at timo@timogrossenbacher.ch.")) response <- GET('http://example.com')`.

 2. Be gentle and add wait time between requests --> don't overwhelm the server.
+3. Overwhelmed server = none can use it.
+4. APIs issue "access tokens" to control and identify use.

 ## Tools